brooklabteam/Mada-Bat-CoV/Fig3/Phylo-Tree-Directions.md

 ## Building a phylogenetic tree

 This tutorial outlines methods for building a maximum-likelihood phylogenetic tree using the program RAxML.
-We will build (A) a full genome phylogeny of all full genome sequences of Alpha- and Betacoronaviruses on [NCBI-Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/), fitting our new Madagascar whole genome sequences into the picture, and (B) a partial tree focused on just the RdRp gene of the virus.
+We will build (A) a full genome phylogeny of all full genome sequences of Alpha- and Betacoronaviruses on [NCBI-Virus](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/), fitting our new Madagascar whole genome sequences into the picture, (B) a partial tree focused on just the RdRp gene of the virus, and (C) four amino acid trees derived from translated alignments corresponding to the S, E, M, and N proteins of each genome.
 I outline directions below for how to build (A) first.

 ---